-Suryag’dha is a straight up militant-harsh-noise side project of Kontra from Konflict featuring throttling rhythms armed with spastic and unforgiving electricty.
+Suryag’dha is a straight up militant-harsh-noise side project of Kontra from Konflict featuring throttling rhythms armed with spastic and unforgiving electricity.
 Konflict and its side-projects are all anonymous and there is very little information about them.

 Despite there being no lack of creative output in Raavan Kommand’s inner circle, none of these projects have ever been taken into a live setting.
 C-Trident remarks that “there will be absolutely less to no ‘audience’ for this type of harsh presentation of art in Sri Lanka, at least there won’t be in the long run.”